db0htc/PyMotionExtraction/README.md

 ### All parameters

-&ensp;&ensp;-i|--interval n &ensp;&ensp;&ensp;&ensp; This parameter decides the sampling rate of frames from the input video
+&ensp;&ensp;-i&ensp;--interval n &ensp;&ensp;&ensp;&ensp; This parameter decides the sampling rate of frames from the input video

-&ensp;&ensp;-t|--threshold n &ensp;&ensp;&ensp;&ensp; Threshold for changes between frames, low is more sensitive, high is less sensitive, range is 0-255
+&ensp;&ensp;-t&ensp;--threshold n &ensp;&ensp;&ensp;&ensp; Threshold for changes between frames, low is more sensitive, high is less sensitive, range is 0-255

 &ensp;&ensp;--compare-first &ensp;&ensp;&ensp;&ensp; compare all subsequent frames to the first frame in the video.
 This argument will take precedence over --compare-last, which will be ignored if this is passed